PCICF: A Pedestrian Crossing Identification and Classification Framework: PCICF: A Pedestrian Crossing Identification and Classification Framework

 First, we need to transform the 104 pedestrian crossing sequences from MoreSMIRK via SFC into their corresponding CSPs to obtain the barcodes for the different crossing events contained in our dictionary.
 Please note that this step needs to be repeated only when the content of MoreSMIRK changes to retrieve the updated CSPs, and otherwise, it is a one-time generation step.
 We conduct this transformation by feeding MoreSMIRK into PCICF; the synthetic pedestrian and fixed-view background in the MoreSMIRK dataset reduces false detections in our crossing information extraction step.
 Furthermore, the steady kinetic characteristics of the MoreSMIRK dataset's pedestrians, such as speed and start/stop positions, ensure that the dimensionality reduction module can accurately determine the CSPs of each crossing event.

 When analyzing the crossing event in a sequence, the final step in PCICF is to look up potentially matching spatiotemporal CSPs within MoreSMIRK.
 The similarity between the testing sequence's CSP and the one from MoreSMIRK reflects the tendency of a crossing sequence towards the one contained in our systematically constructed dictionary.
 In real-traffic scenarios, a pedestrian crossing sequence often exhibits multiple characteristics simultaneously.
 For instance, a group of occluded pedestrians starts crossing with different walking speeds, and hence, they split into several clusters during or at the end of the crossing.
 For such crossing sequences, the number of pedestrians is dynamic from the ego vehicle's perspective.
-A novel contribution from PCICF is that due to the systematic construction of varying pedestrian crossing configurations in MoreSMIRK in combination with using fingerprints from SFC-transformed, multi-dimensional data, we can even identify and classify such ambiguous real-world pedestrian crossing sequences as we report in our experiments (cf.~Sec.~\ref{sec:result}).
+A novel contribution from PCICF is that, by systematically constructing varying pedestrian crossing configurations in MoreSMIRK and using fingerprints from SFC-transformed, multi-dimensional data, we can even identify and classify such ambiguous real-world pedestrian crossing sequences, as we report in our experiments (cf.~Sec.~\ref{sec:result}).
 The output from the crossing event analysis step provides similarities of the testing sequence with all crossing events defined in MoreSMIRK.
 Furthermore, these similarities also represent the temporal duration of the testing sequence that falls in each pedestrian crossing classification.